Stakedllc/code-samples/README.md

 $ docker run -it -v "$PWD:/data" --network="host" gcr.io/prysmaticlabs/prysm/validator:latest accounts create --keystore-path=/data --password=example
 ```

 The above command will generate an ETH2 account and store it in your local filesystem.
-The withdrawal key information will be in a file titled ``shardwithdrawalkey{xyz...}``.
-Go ahead and drop it in the ``keys`` subfolder, open it, and copy the ``"publickey"`` value into your .env file.
+The withdrawal key will be in a file titled ``shardwithdrawalkey{xyz...}``.
+Go ahead and drop it in the ``keys`` subfolder, and copy the ``"publickey"`` value into your .env file.

 ```
 // .env